 Meanwhile, IPVanish has always claimed a “zero-logs” policy.
 This put them in an awkward position recently, when the news surfaced that a criminal was apprehended in the US as a result of input from the VPN provider.
 While the collaboration itself had a solid moral ground, it also showed that IPVanish did, in fact, store logs that could be used to trace any user’s activity back to them.
 For us, this clearly makes Windscribe the more honest and thus the more reliable VPN of the two.

 Excellent vs average Speeds

 The IPVanish vs Windscribe match becomes further unbalanced when we take a look at their respective download/upload speeds.
-True, IPVanish employs an impressive 1,100+ servers in over 60 countries, while Windscribe owns a modest 540+ physical servers in just over 55 countries, but this information is not necessarily as significant as it seems.
+True, IPVanish employs 1400+ servers in over 50 countries, while Windscribe owns 480+ physical servers in over 60 countries, but this information is not necessarily as significant as it seems.

 We’ve tested both services and, though the results will vary according to each user’s specific location, Windscribe has constantly come out on top in our comparisons.
 In fact, with more than 170 Mbps download/upload in New York, US, 300+ Mbps in London, UK, and 60 Mbps in Tokyo, Japan, Windscribe is one of the fastest VPN services currently on the market.

 IPVanish, on the other hand, advertises high speeds but does not deliver as promised.
 During our tests, their performance was average, to say the least.
 We got 160 Mbps download/upload in Nottingham, UK, a meager 60 Mbps in New York, US, and under 10 Mbps in Tokyo, Japan.
 Their speeds were therefore quite poor compared to those of Windscribe and certainly not good enough for many online applications, including streaming and gaming.